To Keep or Not to Keep – The Commandments of Yahweh

 You shall not take vengeance or bear a grudge against the sons of your own people, but you shall love your neighbor as yourself: I am the Lord.
 Leviticus 19:18

-So how do we love God and our neighbor?
+Those are amazing commands, but how do we love God and our neighbor?
 Every one of us has a different definition of what love is.
-Some people feel/give love with gifts, some with time spent, some with intimacy, some with kind words, etc. We all experience love differently.
-Love is not just an emotion.
+Some people feel/give love with gifts, some with time spent, some with intimacy, some with kind words, etc. We all experience and give love differently.
+In addition, isn’t love just a feeling or emotion an emotion?
+How do I have feelings for my neighbor who I don’t know very well?
+The answer is that Love isn’t just a feeling.
 Love is an action.
 If I say I “love” you, but never impart any action into our relationship, there is no love.
 How would you feel if your spouse said they loved you, but never took any action to show you that love?

 And by this we know that we have come to know Him, if we keep His commandments.
 Whoever says “I know him” but does not keep His commandments is a liar, and the Truth is not in him, but whoever keeps His Word, in him truly the love of God is perfected.
 By this we may know that we are in Him: whoever says He abides in him ought to walk in the same way in which He walked.
 Beloved, I am writing you no new commandment, but an old commandment that you had from the beginning.
 The old commandment is the Word that you have heard.
 1 John 2:3-7

-The Torah is the instruction manual that Yahweh gives us that teaches us how to love Him and how to love our neighbors.
+The Torah is Yahweh’s instruction manual that teaches us how to love Him and how to love our neighbors.
 The first four of the Ten Commandments teach us how to love Yahweh.
 The second six commands teach us how to love others.
-The ten main commandments are an overview and the rest of Yahweh’s instructions given in the Torah (Genesis through Deuteronomy) breakdown in more detail how to keep the main ten.
+The ten main commandments are an overview.
+The rest of Yahweh’s instructions, given in throughout the Bible, breakdown in more detail how to keep the main ten.
 Think of it like a flow chart:

 The list of commandments found in the Old Testament can be intimidating.
-The majority of them are found in Exodus and Leviticus, with a recap in Deuteronomy.
+The majority of them are found in Exodus and Leviticus, with a recap in Deuteronomy. some are also scattered through the Prophets.
 The list of commands starts in Exodus 20, although they were present as early as Creation (see our blog titled The Whole Duty of ALL Man).
-In Exodus, Yahweh offers and the people accept His covenant (contract) agreement.
-The covenant says, “If you obey Me and I will take you as My people.”
-They agreed and then Moses gave them the terms of the covenant, which was obedience to all of Yahweh’s commandments.
-Israel failed to keep Yahweh’s covenant terms, so they were punished by being made to wander in the desert for forty years and they were not allowed to enter into the promised land.
+In Exodus, Yahweh offers His covenant and the people accept.
+The covenant says, “If you obey Me, I will take you as My people.”
+First they agreed, then Moses reiterated to them the terms of the covenant, which was obedience to all of Yahweh’s commandments.
+Israel failed to keep Yahweh’s covenant terms, so they were punished.
+They were made to wander in the desert for forty years and they were not allowed to enter into the promised land.
 In Deuteronomy, Moses gives the children of the first generation who died in the wilderness a recap of the commands before they enter the promised land – just to make sure they understood His rules.
-Then in Deuteronomy 29, Yahweh renewed His covenant with Israel and they agreed again to obey Him.
+Then in Deuteronomy 29, Yahweh renewed His covenant with Israel and they agreed once again to obey Him.

 In addition to only being 613 of them, not all of the laws apply to every person.
 Many of the laws were for the temple and priests in Jerusalem.
 There is no temple today and we are not in Jerusalem, so these laws are not possible for us to keep at this time.
 Some of the laws are for farmers and those who plant food.
 If you are not a farmer, these laws don’t apply to you.
 Some laws are only for men.
 If you are not a man, these laws don’t apply to you.
 Some of the laws are only for women.
-If you are not a woman, these laws don’t apply to you.
+These laws only apply to you if you are a women.
 Some of the laws are for treatment of slaves and servants.
-We do not have slaves and servants today.
+We do not have slaves and servants today, so these laws wouldn’t apply.
 Are you starting to get the point?

-You will find that many of the laws have been incorporated into our current legal system and you already obey them, especially those that deal with murder, adultery, incest, stealing and legal justice.
-Some laws we already obey in our effort to “love our neighbor” – like respecting our neighbor’s property and providing for the widows, orphans, and poor.
-Some laws we already obey in an effort to love Yahweh – such as not having other gods, not making idols, not blaspheming His name and tithing.
+You will also find that many of the laws have been incorporated into our current legal system and you already obey them – like those that deal with murder, adultery, incest, stealing, legal justice, and equal weights and measures.
+Some laws we instinctively obey in our effort to “love our neighbor” – such as respecting our neighbor’s property and providing for the widows, orphans, and poor.
+In an effort to love Yahweh, we already obey laws like having no other gods, not making idols, not blaspheming His name and tithing.

-The laws we CAN keep today, however, we should do our best to keep.
-Not for our salvation, but because of our salvation.
-Because we love Yahweh and we desire to please Him with our obedience.
-He never changes – so if He desired obedience from His people in the beginning, He desires obedience for His people now.
+Any Biblical laws that pertain to us we should do our best to keep.
+Not for our salvation, but because of our salvation – because we love Yahweh and we desire to please Him with our obedience.
+He never changes – so if He desired obedience from His people in the beginning, He still desires obedience for His people now.

 • Honoring the Sabbath (Saturday) by resting and not working or making others work